 I am also the academic coordinator of the International Plan and International Studies Minor and program adviser for the Georgia College in Oxford Experience, an honors study abroad program.

 My previous experience at Mercer University including the direction of international education, an honors program track, and the Brazil Institute.

 I earned a Ph.D. in Geography from West Virginia University, an M.A. in International Political Economy from The University of Warwick (England), and a B.A. in Geography from Marshall University.
 I have lived and researched in England and Brazil and received a Fulbright program grant to South Korea in 2010.

 My overall focus throughout my academic career has been on international development, with particular attention on Latin America (Brazil) and East Asia (China and Korea).
 I do, however, work with the political ecology of the Georgia Coast in the USA.

 In terms of scholarship and professional service, I am the Co-Research Director of the Political Economy of Education and Human Development Project at the Federal University of São Carlos, Brazil.
-I currently serve on the Asian Studies Development Program alumni board at the East-West Center at the University of Hawai‘i at Mânoa.
+I recently served on the Asian Studies Development Program alumni board at the East-West Center at the University of Hawai‘i at Mânoa.
 I am presently the coordinator of the University System of Georgia System Council Asia Council's 2016 Korea Faculty Development Workshop.
 I also serve on the Visiting Committee (alumni board) in the West Virginia University Eberly College of Arts and Sciences Department of Geology and Geography.